 All in all, Qalaa's performance during 2022 is a true testament to our resilience and our ability to react swiftly to unprecedented challenges during a period of economic uncertainty.
-Looking forward, we are positive that the Group is well-positioned to markets and areas of operation.
+Looking forward, we are positive that the Group is well-positioned to For our part, we will continue to leverage Qalaa's continue delivering strong results across our diverse markets and areas of operation.
 I am incredibly proud of the results we have achieved in the midst of these challenging conditions, which would not have been possible without the efforts of our incredible team of staff, employees, board members, and shareholders who works tirelessly to make our vision a reality.
 I look forward to reporting to you next year in this space on even more success, positive impact, and growth for our Group.